spotfiresoftware/spotfire-wrapper/README.md

 This is the home for the __Spotfire Wrapper Library__ and the __Spotfire Wrapper Package__.

 > ### Note:
-> Artefacts are published to a S3 AWS server.
+> Library is published to a S3 AWS server, NPM package to a tibco private NPM repository (http://rcxxxxbld12.na.tibco.com:4873)

 ## Spotfire Wrapper Library